-Northampton County is currently recruiting for positions of EMS Provider ~ EMT, Advanced, Intermediate or Paramedic.
+Northampton County is currently recruiting for both full-time and part-time positions of EMS Provider (Intermediate or Paramedic preferred).

 Full-time is a non-exempt position, eligible for the benefits package.
 Part-time is not eligible for the benefits package